There are many ways in which kids can learn to play the game of football.

-Instead of traditional pads, players wear a belt with flags hanging off it.
-Here, players are considered tackled when a defender rips off a flag or rips the belt off them entirely.
+As you can read in my flag football rules article, players wear belts with flags hanging off it instead of traditional pads.
+Players are then considered tackled when a defender rips off a flag or rips the belt off them entirely.

 The 5-on-5 version of the game is a lot of fun because it opens up the field a lot more.

 The game focuses much more on the passing and the skill part of the games, and less on the blocking and tackling.
 It's a great way to have kids work on throwing, running routes, catching, and basic defending.